thibaut-neoledge/azure-docs.fr-fr/articles/app-service-web/web-sites-hybrid-connection-get-started.md

 6. Une fois le processus terminé, la zone des notifications du portail vous informe que la connexion a été créée.
 	<!-- TODO

     Everything fails at this step.
 I can't create a BizTalk service in the dogfood portal.
-I switch to the classic portal (full portal) and created the BizTalk service but it doesn't seem to let you connnect them - When you finish the Create hybrid conn step, you get the following error Failed to create hybrid connection RelecIoudHC.
+I switch to the old portal (full portal) and created the BizTalk service but it doesn't seem to let you connnect them - When you finish the Create hybrid conn step, you get the following error Failed to create hybrid connection RelecIoudHC.
 The resource type could not be found in the namespace 'Microsoft.BizTaIkServices for api version 2014-06-01'.

 The error indicates it couldn't find the type, not the instance.
 ![Success notification][CreateHCSuccessNotification]